flutter/samples/platform_view_swift/README.md

 ### `ios/Runner/PlatformViewController.swift` and `AppDelegate.swift`

-These files contain the Swift code repsonsible for setting up a platform channel, launching a native UIViewController, and returning control to Flutter when finished.
+These files contain the Swift code responsible for setting up a platform channel, launching a native UIViewController, and returning control to Flutter when finished.